abcAssess/abcAssess-legal/privacy-policy.md

 ## 5. Data Sub-Processors

 #### We use a limited number of carefully selected sub-processors, each bound by contractual data processing agreements and their own security and privacy standards.
-We do not share data with sub-processors beyond what is necessary to deliver our service.## 5.
-Data Portability, Backups, and Exports
+We do not share data with sub-processors beyond what is necessary to deliver our service.

 | Sub-Processor | Purpose | Data Location | Privacy Link |
 |---|---|---|---|